Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: Abstract

 \section{Abstract}

 Subgraph-based graph representation learning (SGRL) has been recently proposed to deal with some fundamental challenges encountered by canonical graph neural networks (GNNs), and has demonstrated advantages in many important data science applications such as link, relation and motif prediction.
-However, current SGRL approaches suffer from a scalability issue since they require extracting subgraphs for each training and testing query.
+However, current SGRL approaches suffer from scalability issues since they require extracting subgraphs for each training or test query.
 Recent solutions that scale up canonical GNNs may not apply to SGRL.
 Here, we propose a novel framework \proj for scalable SGRL by co-designing the learning algorithm and its system support. \proj adopts walk-based decomposition of subgraphs and reuses the walks to form subgraphs, which substantially reduces the redundancy of subgraph extraction and supports parallel computation.
-Experiments over seven homogeneous, heterogeneous and higher-order graphs with millions of nodes and edges demonstrate the effectiveness and scalability of \proj.
-In particular, compared to SGRL baselines, \proj achieves 10$\times$ speed-up with comparable or even better prediction performance; while compared to canonical GNNs, \proj achieves 50\% prediction accuracy improvement. \proj is also applied to the brain vessel prediction task. \proj significantly outperforms the state-of-the-art baseline in both prediction accuracy and efficiency.
+Experiments over six homogeneous, heterogeneous and higher-order graphs with millions of nodes and edges demonstrate the effectiveness and scalability of \proj.
+In particular, compared to SGRL baselines, \proj achieves 10$\times$ speed-up with comparable or even better prediction performance; while compared to canonical GNNs, \proj achieves 50\% prediction accuracy improvement.